 Natalie Haynes is a writer and broadcaster and – according to the Washington Post – a rock star mythologist.
 Her first novel, The Amber Fury, was published to great acclaim on both sides of the Atlantic, as was The Ancient Guide to Modern Life, her previous book.
 Her second novel, The Children of Jocasta, was published in 2017.
 Her retelling of the Trojan War, A Thousand Ships, was published in 2019.
-It was shortlisted for the Women’s Prize for Fiction in 2020.
+It was shortlisted for the Women's Prize for Fiction in 2020.
 It has been translated into multiple languages.
-Her most recent non-fiction book, Pandora’s Jar: Women in the Greek Myth was published in Oct 2020, and Margaret Atwood liked it.
+Her most recent non-fiction book, Pandora's Jar: Women in the Greek Myth was published in Oct 2020, and reached number 2 in the New York Times Bestseller chart.
+Her novel about Medusa, Stone Blind, was published in Sep 2022 and Margaret Atwood liked it.
+So did Neil Gaiman.

 She has spoken on the modern relevance of the classical world on three continents, from Cambridge to Chicago to Auckland.

 She writes for the Guardian.
-She is a regular contributor to BBC Radio 4: reviewing for Front Row and Saturday Review, appearing as a team captain on three seasons of Wordaholics, and banging on about Juvenal whenever she gets the chance.
-Six series of her show, Natalie Haynes Stands Up for the Classics, have been broadcast on Radio 4: all series are available now on BBC Sounds.
+She is a regular contributor to BBC Radio 4: eight series of her show, Natalie Haynes Stands Up for the Classics, have been broadcast on Radio 4: all series are available now on BBC Sounds.
+She will make series 9 in 2023.